The Bankrate promise

-The Chase Sapphire Preferred® Card is easily one of the top travel credit cards on the market today, and it’s one of the best rewards credit cards for beginners.
+The Chase Sapphire Preferred® Card is easily one of the top travel credit cards on the market today thanks to its ongoing rewards structure, first-year welcome bonus and wealth of perks.

-Once you have the Chase Sapphire Preferred, you can redeem your rewards for cash back, statement credits, merchandise and gift cards.
-You can also redeem rewards for travel through the Chase Ultimate Rewards portal, where you’ll get 25 percent more value from your points.
-Further, this card lets you transfer points to popular airline and hotel partners like United MileagePlus, Southwest Rapid Rewards and Marriott Bonvoy at a 1:1 ratio.
+With the Chase Sapphire Preferred, you have the option to redeem your rewards for cash back, statement credits, merchandise and gift cards.
+You can also redeem rewards for travel through the Chase Ultimate Rewards portal, which gives you 25 percent more value from your points.
+In addition, this card lets you transfer points to popular Chase airline and hotel partners like United MileagePlus, Southwest Rapid Rewards and Marriott Bonvoy at a 1:1 ratio.

-- No foreign transaction fees on purchases made outside the United States
+You won’t be charged foreign transaction fees on purchases made outside of the United States.

-- Primary rental car insurance coverage good for up to the actual cash value of a vehicle for most rental cars within the United States and abroad
+This is secondary coverage good for up to the actual cash value of a vehicle for most rental cars within the U.S. and abroad.

 Trip cancellation and interruption insurance

 The cardholder and immediate family members are covered by this perk, and the cardholder doesn’t even have to be traveling in order to use this coverage.
-However, you do have to pay for prepaid travel expenses with your credit card to qualify.
+However, you do have to pay for any prepaid travel expenses with your Chase Sapphire Preferred card to qualify for this perk.

 Baggage delay insurance

-It’s never fun to arrive at a destination where your bags do not, leaving you with no choice but to purchase clothing, toiletries and other essential supplies.
-The baggage delay insurance this card offers would reimburse you for up to $100 per day for up to five days when a baggage delay of at least six hours occurs.
+It’s never fun to arrive at a destination without your luggage, leaving you with no choice but to purchase clothing, toiletries and other essential supplies.
+The baggage delay insurance this card offers reimburses you up to $100 per day for up to five days when a baggage delay of at least six hours occurs.

-You must pay for your travel expenses with a common carrier with your credit card for this coverage to apply.
+You must pay for your travel expenses with a common carrier using your Chase Sapphire Preferred card for this coverage to apply.

 Trip delay reimbursement

 If your trip is delayed for a covered reason that’s beyond your control, such as your flight being delayed once you’re already at the airport, you can qualify for coverage for unreimbursed expenses in amounts up to $500 per ticket.
-The delay must be for more than 12 hours and require an overnight stay, and this reimbursement is mostly intended for meals and lodging.
+The delay must be for more than 12 hours or require an overnight stay.
+Note, this reimbursement is mostly intended for meals and lodging.

-Like other Chase Sapphire benefits, you have to pay for travel expenses with a common carrier with your card for this coverage to apply.
+Like other Chase Sapphire benefits, you have to pay for travel expenses with a common carrier using your card for this coverage to apply.

-Note that this protection is good for items purchased by the cardholder, but also for items purchased by the cardholder that have been given as a gift to someone else.
+Note that this protection is good for items purchased by the cardholder and for items purchased by the cardholder but gifted to someone else.

-Finally, don’t forget about this card’s extended warranty protection, which adds another year onto the U.S. manufacturer’s warranty on eligible warranties of three years or less.
-This coverage is good for items that come with a standard manufacturer’s warranty to begin with, and you must pay for the item for your credit card for the extended warranty to apply.
+Finally, don’t forget about the Chase Sapphire Preferred’s extended warranty protection, which adds another year to the U.S. manufacturer’s warranty on eligible warranties of three years or less.
+This coverage is good for items that come with a standard manufacturer’s warranty to begin with, and you must pay for the item using your credit card for the extended warranty to apply.